nosami/vsonline/vs-online/reference/configuring-windows.md

 # Configuring Windows Codespaces

 >[!IMPORTANT]
 > This document refers to capabilities in the private preview of Visual Studio environments for Codespaces.
-The Windows instance type and Visual Studio capabilities aren't publicly available, yet.
-If you're interested in taking part in the  preview we'd love for you to [sign up for the private preview of Visual Studio for Codespaces](https://aka.ms/vsfutures-signup) and give us feedback.
+The Windows instance type and Visual Studio capabilities aren't publicly available and are only available in a private preview.
+If you're interested in taking part in the preview we'd love for you to [sign up for the private preview of Visual Studio for Codespaces](https://aka.ms/vsfutures-signup).

 > [!NOTE]